 It all started that Dr. John Stopford, Press Officer for Deutsche Grammophon Gesellschaft mbH (DGG) at that time, recruited Matthias Spindler in July 1997 as substitute for a colleague on sick-leave and so he started to work as free-lancer for various departments (a.o.
 Press Relations, Advertising & Production Service, Editorial Department, International Marketing, Art Directors Department, A&R Production).
 In November 1999 he received a full-time contract as an employee working for the newly restructured A&R department.

-From 1999 until 2004 Spindler held the position of Production Administrator (later retitled Recording CoOrdinator).
+From 1999 until 2004 Spindler held the position of Production Administrator (later retitled Recording CoOrdinator and mentioned in the CD booklet).
 As such he planned and organised recording sessions all over the world and was responsible for the smooth running of the recording process.
 Spindler hugely enjoyed working in a fruitful collaboration with Executive Producers (Christopher Alder, Martin T:son Engstroem, Christian Gansch, Dr. Ewald Markl† and – not least – Dr. Marion Thiem) on recordings of internationally acclaimed artists and orchestras. — CDs with Claudio Abbado†, Martha Argerich, Pierre Boulez†, Myung-Whun Chung, Elvis Costello, Plácido Domingo, Valery Gergiev, Hilary Hahn, Lang Lang, Yundi Li, Kurt Masur†, Albrecht Mayer, Anne-Sophie Mutter, Anna Netrebko, Anne Sofie von Otter, Seiji Ozawa, Maria João Pires, Mikhail Pletnev, Maurizio Pollini, André Previn†, Thomas Quasthoff, Simon Rattle, Mstislav Rostropovich†, Gil Shaham, Sayaka Shoji, Jian Wang, John Williams, Krystian Zimerman, etc.

 Due to another departmental reorganization in early 2005 A&R also took over Product Management.
 Now Executive Producers were also Product Managers and the Recording Coordinators were renamed Project CoOrdinators, taking on additionally the roles of Product Management Assistants.